Hutt Valley DHB Logo

 If you have a sick child with breathing difficulties, seek medical care from your doctor immediately.
 You can call Healthline anytime on 0800 611 116 for free health advice and information.

-This winter we are likely to see more respiratory (breathing) illnesses in children.
-A baby that has difficulty breathing could have flu, whooping cough or another illness which can make them sick very quickly.
+A baby or child that has difficulty breathing could have the flu, whooping cough or another illness - which can make them sick very quickly.

 Symptoms can also include fever, cough (can turn into a coughing attack, with vomiting and sometimes has a whoop sound) and a runny nose.
 Please seek medical advice if your child has any of these symptoms or has had a cough for two weeks or more.